mgreenig/ClueDo/README.md

 A bot that plays ClueDo.
 This bot controls a single player in the game and controls its own movements on the board.

+## Dependencies

+To run the ClueDo bot, the following python packages are required:
+- networkx~=2.4
+- numpy~=1.18.1
+- PyInquirer~=1.0.3

 ## Table of contents

 `BoardGraph.py` -- contains the graph used to represent the ClueDo board